fkooman/janus-tools/README.md

 You can also use Python here to view the log somewhat formatted:

     $ cat export/log.json | python -mjson.tool

+## Mail
+In order to mail errors to email you can run the `mail.php` script:

+    $ php mail.php

+You can configure the addresses in `config/config.ini`.

 # Validation Filters
 You can add your own validation filters to